 Face Recognition is a computer vision technique which enables a computer to predict the identity of a person from an image.

-1. Face Recognition vs Face Verification
+1. Face Recognition vs. Face Verification

-Face Verification as the name suggests, tries to authenticate a person.
+Face Verification, as the name suggests, tries to authenticate a person.
 For example, you can unlock your smartphone using your Face, but others can’t.
 It is a 1:1 comparison.

-In short, Face Verification answers : Is this PersonX?
-Whereas, Face Recognition answers : Who is this person?
+In short, Face Verification answers: Is this PersonX?
+Whereas, Face Recognition answers: Who is this person?

-2. Face Recognition : Basic Intuition and History
+2. Face Recognition: Basic Intuition and History

 How do humans recognize faces?
-We do not analyse each and every pixel of an image.
+We do not analyze each and every pixel of an image.
 We try to identify unique features on the face and compare it with someone we already know.
-For example, we can just look at the upper region of the face and tell if it is Donald Trump or not.
+For example, we can look at the upper region of the face and tell if it is Donald Trump or not.
 Isn’t it?
 If we don’t know the person yet, we try to remember the unique features of the person until next time.

 Can a computer do the same?
 It cannot just compare two image parts.
-Even sight change in view-point or illumination is enough to ruin the comparison result if you compare raw pixel intensities.
+Even sight change in viewpoint or illumination is enough to ruin the comparison result if you compare raw pixel intensities.
 The computer needs something more meaningful and robust as a comparison metric.